NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/Cologne_Hackathon_Tasks.md

 ##### **Tasks**

-- Get Neuroglancer running on its own and do some 3D visualization of your or example dataset
+- Get Neuroglancer running on its own and do some 3D visualization of your own or an example dataset.
 - What are the requirements for it to work?
 Server/client setup, file format, browser, …
-- Get OMERO running on your own system (Docker) or your institutional instance
+- Get OMERO running on your own system (Docker) or your institutional instance.
 - Use omero-web-zarr to export zarr from OMERO, get it working.
 OMERO will provide a zarr-URL.
 - Can we load this zarr-URL directly in Neuroglancer?
-If not how can we bridge (or transfer) from OMERO to Neuroglancer?
+If not, how can we bridge (or transfer) from OMERO to Neuroglancer?
 - Add a button or context menu to OMERO for loading in Neuroglancer.
-See examples and build on omereo-web-zarr plugin.
+See examples and build on omero-web-zarr plugin.
-- If things go very well compile an OMERO plugin for this or commit changes to omero-web-zarr
+- If things go very well compile an OMERO plugin for this or commit changes to omero-web-zarr.
 - Do we want to store results from visualization back into OMERO?
-If so where and how?
+If so, where and how?
 - Which metadata (according to REMBI) needs to be added (OMERO key-value pairs/to ARCs) when using Neuroglancer (zarr).
-- Again document everything necessary for reproducing our results to make it usable for teaching
+- Again document everything necessary for reproducing our results to make it usable for teaching.

 ##### **Goals**